tundish/blathnaid/app/tale.rst

 ------

 Jack awoke next morning to find he was alone again.
 He gathered his things and stole out from the cellar into the street.
-He went over to the place by the docks where the Smiths worked.
-He tried to think of a way to befriend them, and asked politely of one of them if he might heat up his can on their embers.
+He went over to the place by the dock where the Smiths worked.
+He tried to think of a way to befriend them, and so he gathered up some scraps of bark which lay around a nearby wood store.

+Jack went politely up to one of them and asked if he might heat up his little kettle on their embers.
-The Smiths for the most part got along with each other, and they never minded Jack making a brew on some embers with his trivet.
-There were plenty of scraps of bark around the place, and Jack used that.
+The Smiths all needed cheering up, so they welcomed him to share a brew from his trivet.

 The Friend